Washington Demand Promissory Note

 Prepare a legally legally sound Demand Promissory Note for Washington that includes all required terms under Washington promissory note law.
 Fill in your loan details and download your completed, ready-to-sign Demand Promissory Note as a professional PDF.

 Washington law governs promissory notes with specific usury limits and enforcement rules that secures both lending party and debtor.
 The usury limit in Washington is 12% or 4% above T-bill rate.
-Lenders have 6 years to file suit to collect on a promissory note in Washington.
+For a demand note in Washington, the 6-year limitation period runs from the date demand for payment is made.
 Washington law requires 3 specific elements in a valid promissory note.

 Washington Promissory Note Requirements